 The Risks of Drinking Too Much and Too Little Water

-Our brain has the so-called thirst control center that regulates the water intake.
+Our brain has the so-called thirst control center that regulates water intake.
 It sends a signal to the brain to stop feeling thirsty once you drink water and before it absorbs into the bloodstream.
-When you drink too much water, it over-rides the thirst control center.
+When you drink too much water, it overrides the thirst control center.

-Drinking too much water could lead to hyponatremia that is dangerous to your health.
+Can you drink too much water?
+Drinking too much water could lead to hyponatremia which is dangerous to your health.
 The electrolytes in the blood become diluted with the extra water thus may result in to decrease in sodium levels.
 Symptoms of hyponatremia include:

 - Headache